Est. reading time: 45-60 minutes

 8.2.1 Quadratic Voting

-For certain proposal types, ML Bridge implements quadratic voting to prevent plutocracy and ensure more democratic decision-making while still respecting economic stake.
+For certain proposal types, ML Bridge implements quadratic voting to prevent plutocracy and ensure more democratic decision-making.
+This mechanism reduces the voting power concentration among large token holders while still respecting economic stake proportionality.

 8.2.2 Delegation System